alycet/yelp_realtime_streaming/README.md

 ### Sevices/Tools Used

+1. **TCP/IP Socket**:
+2. **Apache Spark**:
-1.  **Confluent**: Confluent is a cloud-based data streaming platform that helps users store, access, and manage data in real time.
+3.  **Confluent Kafka**: Confluent is a cloud-based data streaming platform that helps users store, access, and manage data in real time.
 It's built on Apache Kafka, but includes additional tools and services.
-2.  **Docker**: Docker is a software platform that allows developers to create, test, and deploy applications quickly.
-It uses containers, which are standardized units that contain all the software required to run an
+4.  **Confluent Control Center and Schema Registry**:
+5.  **Kafka Connect**:
-3.  **Snowflake**: Snowflake is a cloud-based data warehouse platform that allows users to store, analyze, and exchange data.
-It's a Software as a Service (SaaS) platform that's designed to be scalable and flexible. application.
+6.  **Snowflake**: Snowflake is a cloud-based data warehouse platform that allows users to store, analyze, and exchange data.
+It's a Software as a Service (SaaS) platform that's designed to be scalable and flexible.
+7.  **Docker**: Docker is a software platform that allows developers to create, test, and deploy applications quickly.
+It uses containers, which are standardized units that contain all the software required to run an application.

 ### Packages